steven-mathew/articulat3-mirror/README.md

  >* Provide clear steps for using each feature described in the previous section.
  >* This section is critical to testing your application and must be done carefully and thoughtfully. -->

-*This section will be completed once we start development.*
+*This section will be completed after we merge our sub-team repos into one application.*

 ## Development requirements
 <!-- >* What are the technical requirements for a developer to set up on their machine or server (e.g. OS, libraries, etc.)?
  >* Briefly describe instructions for setting up and running the application.
 You should address this part like how one would expect a README doc of real-world deployed application would be.
  >* You can see this [example](https://github.com/alichtman/shallow-backup#readme) to get started. -->

-*This section will be completed once we start development.*
+*This section will be completed after we merge our sub-team repos into one application.*

 ## Deployment
 <!-- >* Describe your overall deployment process from writing code to viewing a live application
  >* What deployment tool(s) are you using?
 And how? -->

-*This section will be completed once we start development.*
+*This section will be completed after we merge our sub-team repos into one application.*

  ## Github Workflow, Coding Standards, and Guidelines
 We will track our progress on issues and feature stories through [Github Projects](https://github.com/orgs/csc301-2023-fall/projects/3).
 Please make sure to read the [Contributing Guide](https://github.com/csc301-2023-fall/project-44-toronto-intelligence-m/blob/main/.github/CONTRIBUTING.md) before making a pull request!